fdmsantos/MyDocs/docs/certifications/aws/networking-specialty.md

 * Options Sets
     * Once created, DHCP options cannot be changed.
 Instead, a new option set would have to be created
     * DHCP options are automatically applied to instances every few hours, based on the DHCP lease renewal
-    * Private instances in a nondefault VPC receive an unresolvable host name, like ip-10-0-0-202
+    * Private instances in a non-d ult VPC receive an unresolvable host name, like ip-10-0-0-202
     * The default DNS option is AmazonProvidedDNS
     * Custom Domain name and DNS servers may be specified, and up to 4 custom DNS servers are supported
     * Custom values are specified in the DHCP Option set